locoalemao/delicia-santana.com/README.md

 # delicia-santana.com

 This Jekyll theme is designed for creating a recipes website where you can browse, rate and save recipes.
-It is a fork of the original and this customized version is tailored for Portuguese content.
+It is a fork of pfdt's Jekyll theme and this customized version is tailored for Portuguese content.

 ## Features